vachanukb04/32-Bit-RISC-V-based-CPU/Day-1/README.md

 There is another interface that is present between RISC-V archtecture and layout design that is "Hardware Description Language".
 We need to create a RISC-V specification using RTL (In this workshop we will be using picoRV32 cpu core).
 This RTL implements RISC-V specfications and finally to layout (RTL2GDS flow.).
 So the entire flow starts from RISC-V architecture -> RTL implementation -> RTL2GDS.

+The Application software enters into a block called System Software.
+This System software converts the application program into teh binary language.
+The major components of System software are OS (Operating Systems), Compiler and Assembler.
+The major operation of OS is to convet any application into particular assembly language program and then to binary language.

+Any application in C,C++,JAVA are converted to instructions using compiler.
+Now, the instructions we want depends on the type of hardware we want.
+For example, if your target hardware is for x86, the instruction will be for x86 only.
+For this project the instructions will be in RISC-V CPU core.
+These instructions will be in *.exe* file.